WordPress/gutenberg/docs/getting-started/fundamentals/markup-representation-block.md

 # Markup representation of a block

-When stored (in the database (DB) or templates as HTML files), blocks are represented using a [specific HTML grammar](https://developer.wordpress.org/block-editor/explanations/architecture/key-concepts/#data-and-attributes), which is technically valid HTML based on HTML comments that act as explicit block delimiters
+When stored, in the database (DB) or in templates as HTML files, blocks are represented using a [specific HTML grammar](https://developer.wordpress.org/block-editor/explanations/architecture/key-concepts/#data-and-attributes), which is technically valid HTML based on HTML comments that act as explicit block delimiters

 These are some of the rules for the markup used to represent a block:
 - All core block comments start with a prefix and the block name: `wp:blockname`